-I remember making little pots out of clay I found somewhere in the neighborhood and then burying them in a sandy area that got a lot of sun to "fire" them.
+I remember making little pots out of clay I dug up somewhere in the neighborhood.
+I buried them in a sandy slope that got a lot of sun to "fire" them.

 I remember making a bow and arrow out of tree branches I found on a wild riverfront lot.

 In my Art Bio I mention that a classmate talked about how I bore down hard with my red crayon when I was five.
 I remember using that the red crayon for a black line drawing of a rose that we were given to color.

 I remember making line drawings with black ink on notecards and coloring them with frosted pink nail polish.

 I remember creating a drawing of a sapling tree in elementary school.
 It was displayed at the school system's administration building and then went into one of my mom's drawers and disappeared.

 I remember making ceramic ashtrays in our one semester of art in seventh grade.
 I wanted to keep mine, but they were all sent to a hospital for patients to use!
 My teacher apologized to me, since she knew I wanted to keep mine.